amadeus4dev/developer-guides/guides/errors.md

 ##### 401 Invalid Token

-Usually happens when the access token provided in the Authorization header is no longer valid because it has already expired.
-In this particupar case you need to request a new access token.
+It usually happens when the access token provided in the Authorization header is no longer valid because it has already expired.
+In this particular case you would need to request a new access token.

 ```
 {